Do not fear those who kill the body but cannot kill the soul. But rather fear Him who is able to destroy both soul and body in hell.

 I'm not so much surprised as I am saddened by how many millions of World inhabitants schlurp up this stuff.
 It's one thing to drink it, it's infinitely worse when the words of the Authorized Influencers contaminate their souls.

-I came across this YouTube video, and in the interest of trying to bring more multimedia features to the webzine, I'm sharing it with you here.
+I came across this YouTube video, "The Jones Plantation," and in the interest of trying to bring more multimedia features to the webzine, I'm sharing it with you here.
 It's about twelve minutes long, not too long, but it does a fantastic job of illuminating this very common practice.

 The video was produced by notorious "tax protester" Larken Rose, and its best feature is how profoundly it demonstrates the effects of Sun-Tzu techniques utilized to keep people in bondage.